-First we need to understand how we measure pressure.
+First, we need to understand how we measure pressure.
 What is a Pascal?
 We need to induce a pressure on a home to test air leakage.
 (There is a method using sound waves, but I have yet to see the equipment needed for this type of air leakage testing).
 We measure this pressure in Pascals, but what is a Pascal?
-One Pascal is equal to one Newton per square meter or one kilogram per square meter or 1 Joule per cubic meter.
+One Pascal is equal to one Newton per square meter or one kilogram per square centimeter or 1 Joule per cubic meter.
 Not much help there!
-How about 50 Pascals is equal to .2 inches of water column.
+How about 50 Pascals is equal to roughly .2 inches of water column.
 Take a straw and place it in a glass of water, suck the water up the straw about a quarter inch, that is how much pressure we are using during a blower door test.
-Now take a six inch pipe that is 8 feet long and place it in a swimming pool and try sucking the water up the pipe one quarter inches, I’ll bet you can’t do it.
+Now take a six-inch pipe that is 8 feet long and place it in a swimming pool and try sucking the water up the pipe one quarter inches, I’ll bet you can’t do it.
 Now change the pipe so it has the same volume of a house, most houses I test have around 14,000 cubic feet.
 You have to be able to suck a lot of air to create .2 inches of water column or 50 Pascals.
 It turns out that roughly a 20 mile an hour wind blowing on all sides of a home at the same time will create around 50 Pascals of pressure.
 A little clearer, right?

 Now that we have a rough idea of the pressures needed to test a home, how is the pressure induced?
 The pressure is induced by moving air into or out of the structure.
 My single blower door fan is capable of moving 6000 cubic feet of air per minute (CFM).
 Most new homes I test move around 500 cubic feet per minute of air across the blower door fan.
 A leaky home might move 2,000 CFM or more.
+I’ve only tested a couple structures where I was unable to achieve the 50 Pascals of pressure.
 Moving more air out or into the home faster than it can be replaced is what creates the pressure, measured in Pascals.

 What is ACH?
 ACH stands for air changes per hour, or the total volume of air inside a home being exchanged with air outside a home a number of times per hour.
-Lets look at a code minimum new home built with 3 air changes per hour at 50 Pascals.
+Let’s look at a code minimum new home built with 3 air changes per hour at 50 Pascals.
 While the blower door is operating, we are changing inside air with outside air 3 times per hour.
 We are testing the home at a pressure that is not normal.
-As it turns out, 3 ACH50 is equal to roughly .2 air changes per hour natural, (without the blower door running), so every 5 hours the code minimum home changes it’s entire volume of air with outside air.
-The .2 ACH is not a reliable number, often the home has a higher air change rate.
+As it turns out, 3 ACH50 is equal to roughly .2 air changes per hour natural, (without the blower door running).
+The house built to the code minimum has the potential, on average, to change its entire volume of air with outside air once every five hours.
+The .2 ACH is not a reliable number, the home can be at a higher or sometimes lower air change rate.
 The amount of air changes naturally occurring in a home is affected by the wind, the temperature difference between inside and outside the home and any mechanical air moving equipment being used inside the home.
-On a day with no wind and an outdoor temperature of 65 degrees with an inside temperature of 68 degrees with no bath or kitchen fans in operation, no heating or cooling equipment being use, and no clothes drying in the dryer, the home is at roughly .2 air changes per hour.
+On a day with no wind and an outdoor temperature of 65 degrees with an inside temperature of 68 degrees with no bath or kitchen fans in operation, no heating or cooling equipment being use, and no clothes drying in the dryer, the home will most likely leak very little, if any air.
 Now take that same home on a windy day with an outside temperature of -10 degrees, inside temperature of 68 while doing laundry and using a bath fan and the air changes per hour will be substantially higher.
-Double, triple or possibly more.
+Double, triple or possibly more than the .2 ACH.
 I wouldn’t be surprised if the air change rate was one every two hours for a code minimum house under those conditions.

 How many natural air changes per hour would you like your home to have?
 Having fresh air in a home is critical to control humidity and keep occupants healthy.
 Air changes can also effect heating costs and building durability.
 I would rather have control of how many air changes my home has.
-Right now the 1952 Cape I live in has too many natural air exchanges, around 1 per hour.
+Right now, the 1952 Cape I live in has too many natural air exchanges, around 1 per hour.
 Heating bills haven’t been outrageous, but the home is uncomfortable.
 I will be making an effort to make this home tighter.
 So, how much fresh air does a home need?
 This is the topic for next week.